darkone23/ansible-supervise/README.md

     roles:
       - role: supervise
         name: webserver
-        command: gunicorn web:server
+        command: python -m SimpleHTTPServer
         directory: ~/public/

-This would install a supervisor program named 'webserver', with a simple config.
+This would install and start a supervisor program named 'webserver', with a simple config.

-see [defaults](https://github.com/eggsby/ansible-supervisor/blob/master/supervise/defaults/main.yaml) for supported parameters
+see [defaults](https://github.com/eggsby/ansible-supervisor/blob/master/defaults/main.yaml) for supported parameters